 Whereas Demo Day is a model in harmony, the floor of the PGA Merchandise Show is Darwinism in action, a display of haves and have nots.

-The industry's titans roll out exhibits the size of department stores.
+The industry's titans roll out exhibits the size of department warehouses.
 Their enclosures are decorated in fine ornaments and digital instruments usually found in Apple stores, stocked with enough manpower to conquer a small town.
 PGA Tour players routinely make cameo appearances.
 Walking through feels like stumbling into a movie set.

 Then there is the passageway for entrepreneurs and inventors, an area so small that you can only find it by accident.